Manny Tolentino: Career

 Tolentino represented his native country at the 1984 Summer Olympics in Los Angeles, where he was defeated in the first round by the United States' Eric Amend.

-Tolentino for a time was the top player in the ITF junior rankings.The right-hander reached his highest singles ATP-ranking on August 31, 1987, when he became world No. 437.
+Tolentino for a time was the top player in the ITF junior rankings.
+The right-hander reached his highest singles ATP-ranking on August 31, 1987, when he became world No. 437.
 Tolentino participated in Davis Cup ties for the Philippines from 1984 to 1987, posting a 4–5 record in singles.

 In 1982, Tolentino clinched the men's single title at the Philippine Columbian Association Open at age 16 over 28-year old Ody Gabriel.
 This made Tolentino the winner who had the widest age gap with their final opponent of 12 years.
 This record would be broken by 18-year old Bryan Otico who won a PCA Open title against an opponent 14 years older than himself.
-Tolentino was also became the youngest PCA Open champion, a record broken by Alberto Lim Jr. in 2015 by two months.
+Tolentino also became the youngest PCA Open champion, a record broken by Alberto Lim Jr. in 2015 by two months.